rss logo

 • Select Root CA:

-• We create a brand new private key:
+• Choose to create a new private key:

 • Specify the name of the CA:

-• Specify the valid period for the certificate, 10 years seems to be good, given that we'll probably all be dead by then:
+• Specify the validity period for the certificate, 10 years seems like a good length, given that we'll probably all be dead by then:

 • Specify the database locations:

-• Check the global configuration and click Configure to run the configuration:
+• Check the global configuration and click on Configure to run the configuration:

 Configuring the AD CS Role

-From the ADCS server, we need to create two certificate templates: one for the Authentication Server (NPS), which will allow to generate a Computer certificate, and another for the Supplicants, which will allow the Domain Users to authenticate.
+From the ADCS server, we need to create two certificate templates: one for the Authentication Server (NPS), which will generate a Computer certificate, and another for Supplicants, which will allow Domain Users to authenticate themselves.

 • Open the Certification Authority management console:

-• Go to the Certification Templates menu and delete templates that you don't need (in my case, I deleted everything as I just need it for the EAP-TLS authentication):
+• (Optional) Go to the Certification Templates menu and delete the templates you don't need (in my case, I've deleted everything because I only need one for EAP-TLS authentication):

-• Do a right-click on User template and select Duplicate Template:
+• Right-click on the User template and select Duplicate Template:

-• To enable automatic deployment of the certificates via GPO, check the Autoenroll box for Domain Users:
+• To enable automatic deployment of certificates via GPO, check the Autoenroll box for Domain Users:

-• Please note that the E-mail name is required for AD users who will request certificates.
-This means an email address should be entered in the user field of the Active Directory:
+• Please note that the name of the e-mail address is required for AD users requesting certificates.
+This means an e-mail address must be entered in the Active Directory user properties:

 Finally, click OK to create the template.